carlmapada/registrationserviceapi/README.md

 - Agents can be linked to multiple MGAs or Carriers based on invitation.
 - Global exception handler is included for consistent error responses.

+## License

+Proprietary --- Tropisure Internal Use Only.